itsmillertim3/perform2021/cloudmigration/content/02_lab_2/03_dynatrace_review/index.md

 **#1 .
 Demo App**

-Sample app representing a "monolith" architecture of a frontend and backend.
+Sample app representing a "monolith" architecture of a front and and backend.
 The application was implemented as two Docker containers that we will review in this lab within Dynatrace.

-💥 **TECHNICAL NOTE**: A real scnenario would often start with the application components running on a physical or virtualzied host in on-prem and not "Dockerized".
-In Dynatrace, Java, Apache and Docker containers all show up as "processes".
-So for our workshop, we took that step that is often done in modernization, "Dockerize" the application if it is small enough.

 **#2 .
 Dynatrace monitoring**